techidaily/site-techno-recovery/source/_posts/inside-apples-top-secret-project-an-os-designed-specifically-for-fortifying-its-ai-driven-data-centers.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## What Apple Intelligence will bring to the company's operating system platforms

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## What Apple Intelligence will bring to the company's operating system platforms

 ### AI on the device and in the cloud